GravityKit/GravityExport-Lite/readme.txt

 * Feature: Wrapped values in value objects, so we can be more specific in Excel for cell-type-hinting
 * Feature: NumberField added that uses the NumberValue type for Excel
 * Feature: Added filters to typehint cell values.
 See FAQ for more info.
-* Todo: add FAQ items cell typehinting
+* Enhancement: updated cell > url implemntation.
+Each cell can be set individually now.
+See FAQ for more info.
 * Upgraded to PHP 5.6 for minimal dependancy.
 Last version with PHP 5.3 was 1.2.3 (sorry for the mixup, the new renderer forced my hand, and I forgot about this, otherwise the verisoning had gone up sooner.)